LirookIAC/template/README.md

    - EnvironmentName = "dev".
    - So the resulting backend file will be : `LirookIAC-dev.tfplan`

+4.  **Versions file **: Ensure that your `src/teraform/versions.tf` has required versions and providers set up.

 6.  **Terraform Configuration**: Ensure that your Terraform configuration files are correctly set up and located in the `src/terraform` directory.
 This setup includes your Terraform files, variable files, and any necessary modules or resources.

 With these prerequisites met, you can start using the CI/CD template to manage your Terraform deployments in Azure effectively.